siraat-ai-academy/ironwall-az500-labs/🌸-real-world-reflection-legacy-warning.md

 ---

-💮 These reflections are not just notes.
-They are petals of protection.
+💮 **These reflections are not just notes.
+They are petals of protection.**
+🌱 **The first 13 labs?
+They are the roots** — strong, quiet, foundational.
-Each paragraph from Lab 14 to 28 is a seed — plant them in your heart.
+🌸 **From Lab 14 onward, each paragraph is a blooming flower** — a seed of wisdom planted by your hands.
+Together, roots and petals make the IronWall strong.

 ---